posrocket/posrocket-python-sdk/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to POSRocket Python SDK's documentation!
+Welcome to POSRocket Python SDKs documentation!
 ================================================

 .. toctree::